 阿 彌 陀 佛 本 願

 The Primal Vow that embodies Saying the Name, is Amida Buddha’s absolute promise to all wretched sentient beings like ourselves who are firmly caught, for trillions of lives, in the net of samsara, the vicious cycle of birth, suffering and death.
-Those who come to realize and truthfully admit their utter inability to free themselves by struggling in vain with their own self-power efforts and practices, are assured of Salvation in this present life, the moment when they single-heartedly entrust themselves, taking refuge in Amida Buddha and the power of The Primal Vow…
+Those who come to realize and truthfully admit their utter inability to free themselves by struggling in vain with their own self-power efforts and practices, are assured of Salvation, the moment when they single-heartedly entrust themselves, taking refuge in Amida Buddha and the power of The Primal Vow…

 “If, When I attain Buddhahood